hodl-dot-farm/hodl-farm-tezos-website/faq.md

 ## What is delegation ?

 Delegation is like having your money in a savings account.
-By delegating to a baker like us, you help us bake more blocks and contribute to the health of the peer-to-peer network.
-Hodl.farm earns rewards for baking and endorsing blocks, and passes these rewards to you - minus a small fee.
+By delegating to us, you help us bake and endorse more blocks.
+We earn rewards for that, and we pass them along to you - minus a small fee.

 If your XTZ are on Coinbase, Kraken or any cryptocurrency exchange, you will not be able to delegate to us.
 To delegate, your assets must be in a wallet that you control.

 Delegation is an operation on the blockchain that **does not change ownership** of your assets.
 When you delegate to us, you still own your coins !
-Let that sink in: delegating and transfering are two different things.
+Let that sink in: delegating is not the same as transfering.
 Please **do not send us your money** !

 ## Is delegation safe ?